-With over 14 billion bushels of corn produced in the United States every year, the U.S. is the largest producer and exporter in the world.
-The country produces three times more corn (over 330 tons) on an annual basis than China, the second country on the list of top producers.
-The US exports approximately 2 billion bushels annually, or 20% of the world’s corn supply.
-It makes up over 40% of the world’s corn total production.
+With over 14 billion bushels of corn produced in the United States every year, the U.S. is the largest producer and exporter globally.
+The country produces three times more corn (over 330 tons) annually than China, the second country on the list of top producers.
+The US exports approximately 2 billion bushels annually or 20% of the world’s corn supply.
+It makes up over 40% of the world’s total corn production.

 The primary geographic area within the United States for harvesting corn includes the Midwestern states with Illinois and Iowa, the two top producers.
-States like Nebraska, Ohio, Kentucky, and Missouri make up the remaining list of the biggest corn producers in the USA.
+States like Nebraska, Ohio, Kentucky, and Missouri take up the remaining spots on the list of the biggest US corn producers.
 Statistics reveal that the USA has reserved approximately 91,000,000 acres (or 39m ha) of land for corn production.

-The reason is rooted in the fact that corn production has been subsidized by the US Government since the 1930s, when it became a leader in meeting the demand of post-war Europe.
+The reason is rooted in the fact that corn production has been subsidized by the US Government since the 1930s when it became a leader in meeting post-war Europe’s demand.
 During the 1980s, the government increased corn production subsidies substantially.
 According to some estimates, for the twenty years from 1995 to 2014, the corn subsidies have averaged $4.7b per year.

 When trading indices, we usually research their components.
 It’s the same when trading corn futures.
 It is of essential importance for the trader to get to know the underlying commodity.
 That will allow them to be aware of all factors potentially affecting its price.
-These factors include, who are the biggest producers, when is it planted and harvested, how is its quality measured, how did it perform in the past, and most importantly, how the corn futures market works.
+These factors include the biggest producers, when it is planted and harvested, how its quality is measured, how it performed in the past, and how the corn futures market works.

 Corn is famous for being one of the oldest and most important crops to people.
-It was first cultivated by the Aztecs and the Mayans, which eased the way for its dominance in the Americas region.
+It was first cultivated by the Aztecs and the Mayans, which created a path to its dominance in the Americas region.
 Today, it is the second most cultivated plant in our history, just behind wheat.
 Corn futures contracts had been trading since the mid-1880s.